adamralph/adamralph.github.com/_posts/2014-12-21-guard-clause-abuse.md

 (I'm using the British English term "number plate", known as "license plate" in the US and some other countries.)

 The above code should not be using a guard clause and should not raise an `ArgumentNullException`.
 It should throw some kind of model* exception, since it is encapsulating a rule which has been identified in the domain of the application.
-The code is not de-referencing bar so it doesn't need a guard clause:
+The code is not de-referencing `numberPlate` so it doesn't need a guard clause:

     public class Car
     {